brandon-wallace/photo-collage-tool/readme.md

 # DevProjects - Photo Collage Tool

-## Upload and combine images asynchronously using a task queue to create a photo collage horizontally or vertically with the option to set a border and background color.
+## Upload and combine images asynchronously using a task queue to create a photo collage.
+Select horizontally or vertically orientation with the option to set a border and background color.

+## Continuous Integration and continuous development deployment with Github Actions.

+## Testing with Pytest.

 This is an open source project from [DevProjects](http://www.codementor.io/projects).
 Feedback and questions are welcome!